hooklift/tf-aws-network/README.md

 # Terraform AWS Network module

 It creates a VPC with private and public subnets spread out in multiple availability zones.

-terraform remote config -backend=s3 \
--backend-config="bucket=hooklift-infra" \
--backend-config="key=aws/network/terraform.tfstate" \
--backend-config="region=us-east-1"
+It comes ready to be used, with sensible defaults.

+[Insert Cloudcraft diagram here]